mtw306/anetabtc-documentation/docs/user-guides/Liso/liso-faq.md

 Delegators to NETA1 and NETA2 stake pools will earn a base minimum of 6 cNETA tokens per epoch for each 1,000 ADA they have delegated.

-Special giveaway events for long-term NETA1/NETA2 delegators are frequent and substantial, as long-term delegators facilitate the growth of the NETA Liquidity Fund and should be rewarded for doing so.

 Active giveaway events for NETA1 and NETA2 delegators:

-1. Delegate for 2 months consecutively and be airdropped 500 cNETA for each 1000 ADA delegated.
-(Active - Deadline for this event will be announced as NETA Pools, hopefully, approach saturation)
+* Next giveaway events will be announced soon.

-*Past giveaway events for NETA1 and NETA2 delegators:*
+Past giveaway events for NETA1 and NETA2 delegators:

-Delegate in the first epoch of the Liquidity ISO (epoch 318) and be airdropped 1000 cNETA for each 1000 ADA delegated.
+* Delegate for 2 months consecutively and be airdropped 500 cNETA for each 1000 ADA delegated.
 (Deadline passed)

+* Delegate in the first epoch of the Liquidity ISO (epoch 318) and be airdropped 1000 cNETA for each 1000 ADA delegated.
+(Deadline passed)

 ### What giveaway events for NETA1 and NETA2 delegators are currently active?

+Next giveaway events will be announced soon.

-Active giveaway events for NETA1 and NETA2 delegators:
+Past giveaway events for NETA1 and NETA2 delegators:

-1. Delegate for 2 months consecutively and be airdropped 500 cNETA for each 1000 ADA delegated.
+* Delegate for 2 months consecutively and be airdropped .5 cNETA for each 1 ADA delegated.
 (Active - Deadline for this event will be announced soon)

-*Past giveaway events for NETA1 and NETA2 delegators:*
+Past giveaway events for NETA1 and NETA2 delegators:

-Delegate in the first epoch of the Liquidity ISO (epoch 318) and be airdropped 1000 cNETA for each 1000 ADA delegated.
+* Delegate in the first epoch of the Liquidity ISO (epoch 318) and be airdropped 1 cNETA for each 1 ADA delegated.
 (Deadline passed)

 ### How do I earn ErgoDEX and Minswap tokens?